Risbobo/covector_fluids_cpp/README.md

 The output is a VTK file in the data folder readable on Paraview.

+/!\ StGrid and FlowCpp are obsolet and should not be used.
+Use StGridV2 and FlowCppV2 instead.

 This ReadMe is a work in progess.